 Table 2 shows that 5 people had been diagnosed with COVID-19, and 3 people reported having COVID-19 symptoms at the time of completing the survey.

-There was a statistically significant difference in the time spent self-isolating between the ‘1+ disabilities’ group and the ‘no disability’ group, with not isolating being more likely amongst participants in the ‘no disability’ group.
-Just over 80% of participants with no disability reported that they were not self-isolating in March 2021 compared to around half of participants with 1+ disabilities.
-In contrast, participants with 1+ disabilities were more than three times more likely to report that they had been self-isolating for over 6 months at the time of the survey than those with no disabilities (46.2% and 14.6% respectively).
+There was a statistically significant difference in the time spent self-isolating between the ‘≥1 disabilities’ group and the ‘no disability’ group, with not isolating being more likely amongst participants in the ‘no disability’ group.
+Just over 80% of participants with no disability reported that they were not self-isolating in March 2021 compared to around half of participants with ≥1 disabilities.
+In contrast, participants with ≥1 disabilities were more than three times more likely to report that they had been self-isolating for over 6 months at the time of the survey than those with no disabilities (46.2% and 14.6% respectively).

 Table 2.
 COVID-19 diagnosis, symptoms and time spent self-isolating by subgroup.
 Significant group differences are marked by an asterisk (*).
 1Between group analysis not conducted due to low prevalence.
 2Percentages are based on the total number of valid responses given (n) and exclude ‘Prefer not to say’ responses.